 But the United States is the leading player on the world stage, so other countries’ news media report extensively on America’s affairs, both internal and external.
 What happens in America affects the world.
 (This, by the way, is a huge responsibility, but one that most Americans seem unaware that they carry.)

 Italy, on the other hand, seems to have an inferiority complex.
-It’s the world’s 5th or 6th largest economy, yet Italians seem to feel that Italy doesn’t really deserve much of a position on the world stage.
+It’s the world’s fifth or sixth largest economy, yet Italians seem to feel that Italy doesn’t really deserve much of a position on the world stage.
 Maybe I’m just imagining things, but I get this impression most strongly from the Italian news media.

 The US public probably would not have noticed that Italy sent troops to the Gulf War, but the Italian TV news gave “our boys” lots of coverage, partly, I suppose, because it was easier and cheaper to interview them than soldiers of other nationalities.
 But sometimes it felt as if the Italian journalists were like the nerdy kid who tries too hard to get noticed by the rest of the class: “See, see!
 We’re there, too!”